Belluno: Foreign ethnic groups and minorities

-Transport
+Infrastructure and transport

 State roads lead from Belluno to Feltre, Treviso, Ponte nelle Alpi and Vittorio Veneto.

-Belluno railway station, at Piazzale della Stazione, forms part of the Calalzo–Padua railway.
+Belluno railway station, at Piazzale Vittime delle Foibe (formerly Piazzale Stazione),. forms part of the Calalzo–Padua railway.
 It was opened in 1912, replacing an earlier station opened in 1886.
-Its passenger building, designed by the architect Roberto Narducci, was constructed in 1928.
+Its passenger building, designed by the architect Roberto Narducci, was constructed in 1928 and is served by regional trains operated by Trenitalia as part of the service contract stipulated with the Veneto Region.

-The bus station is also at the Piazzale della Stazione, next to the railway station.
+The bus station is also at the Piazzale Vittime delle Foibe (formerly Piazzale Stazione), next to the railway station.
+Mobility within the municipality of Belluno and province is guaranteed by Dolomiti Bus.